sojournerc/express-blogger/articles/2014-04-14-your-first-post-here.md

 ___This is your first post!___

 I wrote it for you so you can learn a bit about markdown and how to use it.
+Write better, easier - without a simple interface, your favorite text editor!

 You can make lists
   - Like this